Best Hotels in Dubai: Downtown, JBR & Palm Jumeirah (2026)

 Price: AED 2,000–15,000/night (€500–3,750) | Location: Burj Khalifa, Downtown Dubai

-Armani Hotel Dubai (the world’s first Armani hotel — Giorgio Armani personally designed every element of the extraordinary hotel occupying the lower floors of the Burj Khalifa, the most symbolically powerful hotel address in the world) is the most distinctive Downtown luxury hotel — the extraordinary location (the extraordinary Burj Khalifa position — the extraordinary address “Burj Khalifa” is the most recognizable hotel address in the world), the extraordinary design (the Armani casa aesthetic applied at hotel scale — the extraordinary warm materials, the extraordinary neutral palette, the extraordinary Giorgio Armani personal involvement), and the extraordinary Armani Ristorante (the finest Italian hotel restaurant in the Middle East).
+The Armani Hotel Dubai — the world’s first Armani hotel, with Giorgio Armani personally designing every element of the property occupying the lower floors of the Burj Khalifa — is the most distinctive Downtown luxury stay.
+The address alone, “Burj Khalifa,” is the most recognizable in world hospitality; the design applies the Armani casa aesthetic at hotel scale, all warm materials and a neutral palette shaped by Armani’s personal involvement; and the Armani Ristorante is the best Italian hotel dining in the Middle East.

 The Address Downtown Dubai — Fountain Views